 In the scenario related to accelerated deterioration of debtors' payment behavior, the main indicators taken into account were the rate of non-performing loans and the coverage with provisions, their variations having a direct impact on profitability and capital adequacy.
-In this sense, the deterioration of the portfolio due to the decline in financial performance was evaluated.
+In this sense, an increase by 4 times of the non-performing rate increase was evaluated.

-Additionally, two more stress test scenarios were used, namely the default of some debtors / groups of debtors and the deterioration of the situation / significant increase of the credit risk for certain categories of debtors caused by the macro-economic and social environment.
+Additionally, two more stress test scenarios were used, namely the default of some debtors / groups of debtors and the deterioration of the situation / significant increase of the credit risk for certain categories of non-resident debtors.